 The Centre for Innovative Medicine is located in the new Glen site hospital which is a unique center in Canada of 5000 m2 dedicated exclusively to clinical research.

-- Conducts other related tasks as assigned by supervisor.
+- Conducts other related tasks as assigned by manager.

 Website of the organization

 - DEC Respiratory and Anesthesia Technology is required,